Pope 'slightly indisposed', cancels one event, Vatican says

 A number of people wore masks in St. Peter’s Square at the Wednesday audience but only one person was seen wearing one at the pope’s Ash Wednesday service.

-Reporting By Philip Pullella, Editing by William Maclean
+Reporting By Philip Pullella, Editing by William Maclean and Alexandra Hudson